-A few WOULD profit from such a game but their home reality would be far from the regular crowd and on some isolated and cleaner shore.
+A few WOULD profit from such a game but their own reality would likely be a home that was far from the regular crowd and on some isolated and cleaner shore.

 If this sounds like some future nightmare, have a look at some of the present industrial areas and then … check out who lives in them with pollution as their constant neighbour.

-Our founder, Joy Latham, visited many of the World’s troubled areas and knew this well when she started our charity.
+Our founder, Joy Latham Elam, visited many of the World’s troubled areas and knew this well when she started our charity.
 Sadly she died in tears, not knowing how to communicate the problems, how to halt the tide of growing global water pollution and how to feed the World’s hungry.